apiaryio/dredd/docs/installation.md

 #### Compiled vs pure JavaScript

-You can simplify and speedup your installation using `npm install dredd --no-optional` if you are
+You can simplify and speedup your installation using `npm install dredd --no-optional` if you are:

 - using Dredd with Swagger,
 - using Dredd with smaller API Bluepint files,